 Greenhouse gases trap the heat produced by various human activities, from burning fuels to sun rays.
 They do not let it leave the atmosphere, and the heat keeps its presence.

-Similarly, due to this factor, the temperatures rise, resulting in various harmful global phenomenons.
+Similarly, due to this factor, the temperatures rise, resulting in various harmful global phenomena.
 Global warming, glacier melting, and land shrinking result from such occurrences.

 The top two greenhouse gases are carbon dioxide and methane.
 Carbon dioxide is more abundant, but methane is more destructive.